The Best Japanese Festivals & Events On the Web

 Top Tips for Father’s Day Gifts

-Father’s Day only comes once a year, so it's worth a little thought.
+Father’s Day only comes once a year, making it worth a little extra thought.
 Why?
 Because you love your dad and want to make him smile.
-Over the years, he’s likely acted as a chauffeur, handyman, or silent supporter-so it makes sense to celebrate him as a great father.
+Over the years, he’s been your chauffeur, handyman, and silent supporter-so it’s only fitting to celebrate him for the great father he is.

 Finding the right gift can be tricky.
 Many dads buy what they need throughout the year, making surprises harder.
 That’s where a little creativity comes in.
 If you’re unsure what to get, here are five top tips to guide you: